johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 In this change we are _heavily_ inspired by the work [Yoast have done with structured data](https://yoast.com/rich-results-schema-structured-data-story/).

-With this in place, every page that search engines index on my blog will have structured data that describes the site as a whole.
+With this in place, every page that search engines index on my site will have structured data that describes the site as a whole.

 #### Breadcrumbs with Structured Data